Vietnam Promotes Green Sustainable Tourism Growth At Intl Travel Fair - UrduPoint

 Vietnam Promotes Green Sustainable Tourism Growth At Int'l Travel Fair

-HANOI, (UrduPoint / Pakistan Point News - 14th Apr, 2023 ) --:The Vietnam International travel Mart themed "Vietnam's Cultural Tourism" has started here, aiming to enhance awareness and promote business actions in the new context, paving the way for green and sustainable tourism on the ground of preserving traditional cultural values.
+HANOI, (UrduPoint / Pakistan Point News - 18th Apr, 2023 ) --::The Vietnam International travel Mart themed "Vietnam's Cultural Tourism" has started here, aiming to enhance awareness and promote business actions in the new context, paving the way for green and sustainable tourism on the ground of preserving traditional cultural values.

 The annual event hosts 450 pavilions from 51 provinces and cities nationwide and 15 foreign countries and territories, according to Vietnam news Agency.